 STATS 780 : Statistical Consulting

-The aim of the course is for students to gain experience and understanding of the process of statistical consulting.
-Major emphases of the course will be on relating to the client and understanding their problem, communicating the results of your analysis to the client in both written and verbal form, and on carrying out your analysis of the data from the client's problem and presenting statistical results.
-Each consulting project will be carried out by a group of 2 to 3 students.
+The aim of this course is for students to gain experience and understanding of the process of statistical consulting.
+The major emphases of the course will be on relating to the client and understanding their statistical problem, communicating the results of your analysis to the client in both written and verbal form, and carrying out your analysis of the data for the client’s problem and presenting statistical results.
+There is no final exam.

 Capabilities Developed in this Course